+Conclusion 4: No consensus on this aspect.

 Slice scope (e.g. list of S-NSSAIs) should be transmitted to the target gNB during mobility?

 In [1], the company suggests slice scope (e.g. list of S-NSSAIs) should be transmitted to the target gNB during mobility.